 4. Kitchen storage: open shelving

 If you’ve got beautiful dishware, try breaking the monotonous vibe of your cabinetry by adding open shelving to your kitchen.
 Many people are opting for this solution to proudly display their attractive dishware.
-This concept is well sought after, especially for dishware – such as glasses and plates – you use most often.
-As for utensils, there exists wall racks on which you can hang them – making them easy to access.
-Though, forget about displaying pricey cognac glasses or other dishware that you only use occasionally.
+This concept is well sought after, especially for dishwares – such as glasses and plates – you use most often.
+As for utensils, there are wall racks on which you can hang them – making them easy to access.
+Though, forget about displaying pricey cognac glasses that you only use occasionally.
 It’s better to put those in closed cabinets so as not to have to constantly be washing them because of dust accumulation.